SystemsApproach/security/preface.rst

 in 1995.
 There is an adage in security circles that no-one should write their own cryptography code because it is so hard to get right, and something similar might be said about trying to write a security book.
-It is very easy to make mistakes, especially if you are not deeply immersed in the security world and the "look for every possible weakness" mentality.
+It is easy to make mistakes, especially if you are not deeply immersed in the security world and the "look for every possible weakness" mentality.
 We've had to make a few corrections over the years to our security section in the big textbook.
+It is our perspective on security as viewed in the broader networking context that we have endeavored to bring to the topic.

 So why did we decide to write the current book?
 First, we saw an opportunity to write about security in a way that would make sense to a networking person.
-Also, we saw an opportunity to take more of a systems approach to the topic.
+Also, we wanted to take more of a systems approach to the topic.
 While we always try to take a system-level view in everything we write, it's easy with security to get bogged down in the details of individual components such as cryptographic algorithms without really tackling the systems issues.
 Cryptography is cool and interesting (in our view at least) but it isn't really the main thing to focus on if you are building secure systems.
 So while we do explain the basics of cryptography here, it's not the focus.
 We're aiming to explain how a system that comprises many moving parts, both in the network and the end-system, can be made secure.

 This question of focus caused us to examine how much we wanted to say about end-system security.
-There are entire books to be written on operating system security, processor architecture bugs such as spectre and meltdown, and preventing malware on end-systems.
+There are entire books to be written on operating system security, processor architecture bugs such as Spectre and Meltdown, and mitigating or preventing malware such as viruses on end-systems.
 We made a conscious decision to draw a line around the network and focus there, recognizing that, just as TCP is an important network protocol that runs in end-systems, protocols like HTTPS and TLS need to be covered in a book on network security.
 In fact TLS provides an excellent case study in the system-level issues that come into play when you try to secure traffic that flows between end-systems over the Internet, and we devote an entire chapter to it.

 With the never-ending set of threats and vulnerabilities that need to be dealt with, it is all too easy to start thinking of security as just a collection of point solutions to the problems that have been identified so far.
-But in fact there is a well-established set of principles that have been identified and written down by pioneers in the field, such as the principle of least privilege, defense in depth, and so on.
+But in fact there is a well-established set of principles that have been identified and written down by pioneers in the field.
+The principle of least privilege and defense in depth are two noteworthy examples.
 We have dedicated a chapter to exploring some of the most widely accepted principles, and then we see them applied repeatedly throughout the book.
-Perimeter firewalls, for example, can be a part of a defense in depth strategy, while *distributed* firewalls have been proposed as a way to apply least privilege to datacenter networks.
+Perimeter firewalls, for example, can be a part of a defense in depth strategy, while distributed firewalls have been proposed as a way to apply least privilege to datacenter networks.

 Inevitably there are security technologies and types of attack that we have not covered in this book.
 What we have tried to do is to give the